-BIOL 3301 Science Knowledge and Skills in Elementary Schools 3 Credit Hours

-This course focuses on the concepts and skills needed to teach science in the elementary school.
+BIOL 3301 Science Knowledge and Skills in Elementary Schools This course focuses on the concepts and skills needed to teach science in the elementary school.
 Topics addressed include the knowledge and skills from the Texas Essential Knowledge and Skills (TEKS) - the curriculum of Texas public schools.
 Students have the opportunity to observe and practice the pedagogy that they experience.

-Prerequisites: BIOL 1406 or BIOL 1407 or Offered: Spring As Needed BIOL 2430 or PHYS 1415
+Prerequisites: BIOL 1406, 1407, 2430, or PHYS 1415

-ENGL 2306 Literature for Children and Adolescents 3 Credit Hours
+ENGL 2306 Literature for Children and Adolescents